neuronsimulator/nrn/neuron/stdrun/pointman.rst

 PointGroup
 ~~~~~~~~~~

-Starts a :func:`PointProcessGroupManager` for managing a collection of
+Starts a :ref:`PointProcessGroupManager` for managing a collection of
 related point processes.
 If all the members of the collection are
 of the same type, then the values of their variables can be changed
 "globally" and all the values of a single parameter can be displayed.